 - By price

 Most search engines only include some of these features, and they don’t aggregate data across the electronics supply chain.
-How can a design team search with any of these methods and get the parts they need for a new design?
+How can a design team conduct a web part lookup with any of these methods and get the parts they need for a new design?
 Altium Designer helps solve this problem by integrating a complete set of supply chain features and your PCB design tools in a single program.

 See the Entire PCB Supply Chain in Altium Designer